EGI-Federation/documentation/content/en/users/online-storage/grid-storage/_index.md

 Experiments.

-In EGI for instance, the EGI Workload Management System [DIRAC](../../workload-manager/), provides a way to efficiently access grid storage endpoints in order to read and store files on the infrastructures and to catalogue the existing file and related location.
+In EGI for instance, the EGI Workload Management System [EGI Workload Manager](../../workload-manager/), provides a way to efficiently access grid storage endpoints in order to read and store files on the infrastructures and to catalogue the existing file and related location.